 The first Mountain Lake Colloquium was held at Mountain Lake Resort in Virginia in 1991.
 This Colloquium created a noncompetitive and supportive atmosphere where college professors and music education leaders could share their strengths and weaknesses, triumphs and misgivings.
 Our goals were to allow our established colleagues to reflect and offer guidance to us and encourage young faculty and graduate students to inspire us with their fresh perspective and optimism,” say founders Nancy Boone Allsbrook and Mary Goetze.
 “We wanted to celebrate participants’ promotions, teaching awards, grants, new positions and responsibilities and express our concern for those who were ill or experiencing difficulties, and we knew it wouldn’t be right if we didn’t make music each day and dance for the sheer joy of it.”
 Meeting every other year since 1991, the Mountain Lake Colloquium focuses specifically on issues and concerns of partnering, public policy, educational structure and planning, presentation, cognition skills, and other topics related directly to the teaching and learning of music.
 It is a model for quiet change in the profession.

-The next colloquium will be held May 19-22, 2019.
+The next colloquium will be held in May 23-26, 2021.
 To contribute to the planning conversation contact colloquium coordinators Ann Clements (firstname.lastname@example.org) and Brent Gault (email@example.com).
 Registration information will be available on this website and through the Mountain Lake listserv.
 To subscribe to the Mountain Lake listserv click here or send a request to firstname.lastname@example.org.